s0rta/revengate-new/docs/design/world.md

 ## Major Events
 ### Great Plague of 1347

-The Black Plague swept Eurasia from 1347 to 1353 AD.
+The Black Plague swept Eurasia from 1347 to 1353 CE.
 When the world could finally claim victory on the epidemic, nothing was the same anymore and so a new calendar era was started, noted "AP" for Abscido Pestis, Après la Peste, and After the Plague.

 Many institutions fell with the passing of their members and out of necessity, the commoners started enjoying a great deal more freedom.
 One notable societal change, at least from what we can make up from the written records, is that magic used to be fairly common before the epidemic, but vanished almost entirely by the time the outbreak got under control.
 The reason why is still a topic of speculation.